Resistor52/terraform-cloud-workstation/workbook/Step_08.md

   description = "The AWS region to deploy the resources to" }

+variable "aws_availability_zone" {
+  description = "The AWS availability zone to deploy the resources to" }

 variable "aws_creds_file" {
   description = "The full path to the .aws/credentials file" }